-Commencing with the interest in human nature to capture and save self and familial images for the rest of their life, photography has since come a long way in its evolvement.
-Beginning with the pinhole camera, that gradually came down to the first permanent black and white image, inventors were fervent to witness more.
 The coloured era brought with it the magic of unrealism to realistic pictures.
 The later ages were fast observers to the even more mind-boggling development in photography and digital cameras.
-What was previously just held as a passing passion for childlike desires, photography is seen today as a serious living, with more and more enthusiasts getting into it as a profession.
+Photography is seen today as a serious living, with more and more enthusiasts getting into it as a profession.

 History of Photography